DLonSC/DLonSC.github.io/README.md

 - DL performance modeling and tuning of DL on supercomputers
 - DL benchmarks on supercomputers

-As part of the reproducibility initiative, the workshop requires authors to provide information such as the al- gorithms, software releases, datasets, and hardware configurations used.
+As part of the reproducibility initiative, the workshop requires authors to provide information such as the algorithms, software releases, datasets, and hardware configurations used.
 For performance evaluation studies, we will encourage authors to use well-known benchmarks or applications with open accessible datasets: for example, [MLPerf](https://github.com/mlperf/training) and ResNet-50 with the [ImageNet-1K dataset](http://www.image-net.org/archive/stanford/fall11_whole.tar).

 <!--- You can use the [editor on GitHub](https://github.com/DLonSC/DLonSC.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files. -->